Original Card Games by David Parlett

 nav

-Players 2-6 Cards 52 Type Shedding
+Players 2-6 Cards 52+ optional jokers Type Shedding

 This is intentionally a fun game, or possibly a gambling game if you like gambling.
 (I don't.)
 The only skill involved, if such it can be called, lies in deciding whether or not to play the next card.
 It has been published under the thematised title 'Chicken Out!' by Gibsons Games in the United Kingdom, by Piatnik in other western European countries and by Hobby World in Russia and eastern Europe.
 The Russian version features hares instead of chickens and is called (in Russian) "Brave Hares".
 Since "brave" is here used ironically, an English-language equivalent might be "Harum-Scarum", or perhaps better "Scaredy-Hare".